mrsimonemms/temporal-codec-server/README.md

 # temporal-codec-server

-Encrypt and decrypt your Temporal data
+Encode and decode your Temporal data

 <!-- toc -->